pemellquist/idmlight/README.md

 **$ ./stage.sh<br/>**

-idmlight runtime directories and files
+IDMLight runtime directories and files
 --------------------------------
 Once the debian package has been installed the following directories and files are created.<br/>